Wood Stove Installation

 Stovepipe is used to connect the firebox of the stove to the chimney.
 Since the stovepipe can become very hot, specific clearance must be maintained between the stovepipe and combustible wall.
 With no wall protection, stovepipe should be 18 inches from a combustible wall.

-- Using either type of wall protection previously described in this pamphlet, a stovepipe may pass 9 inches from a combustible wall.
+- Using either type of wall protection previously described in this pamphlet, a stovepipe may pass nine inches from a combustible wall.
 With the stovepipe 9 inches from the wall, the wall protector shall be 36 inches wide with the stovepipe centered in the middle of the protector.
-This is necesary to protect the wall on both sides of the stovepipe.
+This is necessary to protect the wall on both sides of the stovepipe.
 Other recommendations regarding stovepipe are listed below:

-- It should be the same size as the opening on the stove.
+- It should be the same size as the opening on the stove

-- It should be as short and straight as possible.
+- It should be as short and straight as possible

-- It should enter the chimney at a higher level than it leaves the stove.
+- It should enter the chimney at a higher level than it leaves the stove

-- Male sections of the stovepipe should be fitted into the female sections so that the male section points down.
+- Male sections of the stovepipe should be fitted into the female sections so that the male section points down

-- Sections of the stovepipe should be fastened together with sheet metal screws.
+- Sections of the stovepipe should be fastened together with sheet metal screws

-- Single wall stovepipe should never pass through an interior wall.
+- Single wall stovepipe should never pass through an interior wall

-- Single wall stovepipe should not be used in attics or other concealed spaces.
+- Single wall stovepipe should not be used in attics or other concealed spaces

 Factory Built Chimneys

 The home owner who has a substandard masonry chimney or none at all may choose from several factory built chimneys.
-The desirability of one type of factory built chimney over another should be dicussed with the dealer or contractor prior to purchase.
+The desirability of one type of factory built chimney over another should be discussed with the dealer or contractor prior to purchase.
 The most important thing to remember is that the chimney must be able to withstand the high temperatures created by a solid fuel fire.
 Use only a chimney that has been tested and found to be safe by a recognized testing agency.
 Complete installation instructions are provided with each listed chimney.
 The instructions must be closely followed to insure the safety of the completed project.

 The two most common type of factory built installations are illustrated.
-The critical points of this type of installation are where the chimneypasses through the ceiling and the roof or where it passes through the outside wall of the house.
+The critical points of this type of installation are where the chimney passes through the ceiling and the roof or where it passes through the outside wall of the house.
 It is essential that proper components be used as these points to maintain the required clearances.

-- If a wood stove is to be used with an existing masonrychimney, several precautions must be observed:
+- If a wood stove is to be used with an existing masonry chimney, several precautions must be observed:

 - The chimney must be completely inspected by a qualified person.
 If there is any deterioration of the liner, the chimney cannot be used.